davebarkeruk/pyofx/README.md

 1. Use the `params` command to create a JSON parameters file.
 2. Edit the JSON file.
    - Add paths to image files.
 Note, optional paths can be left as null.
-   - Make desired changes to plugin'sparameters.
+   - Make desired changes to plugin parameters.
    - Set frame_size, the pixel width and height of the render frame.
 3. Use the editted JSON file as an input to the `render` command.